-Cy was born in British Guiana (Now Guyana), and was 22 years of age in 1941 when he volunteered to join the Royal Ar Force.
+Cy was born in British Guiana (now Guyana) and was 22 years of age in 1941 when he volunteered to join the Royal Air Force.
 Two years later, he was commissioned, thus becoming one of the few Black Officers in the RAF.

-During World War 2, he flew on operations in a lancaster bomber over Germany and was shot down after a successful bombing raid on the German town of Gelsenkirchen in the Ruhr, his plane crashing in a filed in Holland.
+During World War 2, he flew on operations in a Lancaster bomber over Germany and, was shot down after a successful bombing raid in the German town of Gelsenkirchen in the Ruhr, his plane crashing in a filed in Holland.
 He managed to bail out by parachute along with other members of the crew.
 Two others did not make it.

-He was a Nazi prisoner of war for two years and was evacuated with the approach of the Russian army in early 1945.
-After the war he qualified as a barrister at Law, but felt that racism in the legal profession denied him the opportunity to practice in Britain.
+He was a Nazi prisoner of war for two years and he was evacuated with the approach of the Russian army in early 1945.
+After the war, he qualified as a barrister at Law, but felt that racism in the legal profession denied him the opportunity to practice in Britain in the early 1940s.
 So, he went on to become an actor on stage and in film, as well as a singer and cabaret.

 He also appeared in the BBC’s Blake’s 7 and provided the voice of Lieutenant Green in Gerry Anderson’s Captain Scarlet and the Mysterons.